Copyright 2015 by Mario Vaden

-There are several versions online about where the Star Wars episode 6 Endor scene was filmed.
-I believe the following is correct, based on a reliable sources, including Prof. Silllett, redwood researcher, news sources, and other.
-Most was not done in Redwood National Park Tall Trees Grove, nor Jedediah Smith Redwoods State Park.
+There are several versions online about where Star Wars Episode VI Endor scene was filmed.
+The following should be correct based on a reliable sources including Dr. Silllett redwood researcher, news sources and more.
+It was not done in Redwood National Park Tall Trees Grove nor Jedediah Smith Redwoods State Park.

-When I first read Jedediah Smith Redwoods or Redwood National Park was the film location for Star Wars Endor, it seemed hard to believe that so much impact would be permitted in a state or national redwood forest.
+When I first read hearsay about Jedediah Smith Redwoods or Redwood National Park for Star Wars Endor it seemed hard to believe so much impact would be permitted in state or national redwood forest.

-Even California State State Parks Facebook page had the wrong locations as late as winter 2013/2014, using old scuttlebutt data remaining in files.
-So incorrect information has been propagating online for years now.
+California State State Parks Facebook page had wrong locations as late as winter 2013 - 2014 using old data remaining in files.
+Incorrect information has been propagating online for years now.

-One person relayed from Dennis Muren who worked on the film, that some sideview speeder filming was done along the Avenue of the Giants.
-A few side by side photos & screenshots online, suggest some steadycam sequences at Owen Cheatham Grove in Grizzly Creek Redwoods State Park.
-That's not Avenue of the Giants, but is relatively close, to the NE of it.
-See alsoRedwood Film Making
+One person relayed from Dennis Muren who worked on the film that some sideview speeder filming was done along the Avenue of the Giants.
+A few side by side photos & screenshots online suggest some steadycam sequences at Owen Cheatham Grove in Grizzly Creek Redwoods State Park.
+That's not Avenue of the Giants, but is close to the NE of it.

-While websurfing one day, I stumbled upon several images someone posted, of the original drawing of the Endor set in the redwood forest.
-They appear to be hand drawn on large drafting vellum: multiple sheets.
-Apparently to have been copied as blueprints and distributed to the cast and crew.
+While websurfing I stumbled upon several images someone posted of the original drawing of the Endor set in the redwood forest.
+They appear to be hand drawn on large drafting vellum, multiple sheets.
+Apparently to copy as blueprints and distribute to the cast and crew.

-The bottom image at right, is a small crop of that posted artifact photo, to illustrate.
+The image at right is a small crop of that posted artifact photo to illustrate.
 And here is a link to the page where those Star Wars Endor artifacts were displayed: Endor Hand-Drawn Movie Set for Blueprints

-The top image at right, is Howland Hill Giant in Jedediah Smith redwoods - not one from the movie, but about 10 miles away, south of the filming location and shows the general look of the forest in that area.
+The top image at right, is Howland Hill Giant in Jedediah Smith redwoods.
+That's not the area of the movie, but about 10 miles away south of the filming location and shows the general look of the forest in that area.

-Unlike Jedediah Smith redwoods which still remains as protected old growth, the redwood forest seen in Return of the Jedi, for Endor, has been completely logged and harvested.
+Unlike Jedediah Smith redwoods which still remains as protected old growth, the redwood forest seen in Return of the Jedi for Endor was completely logged and harvested.
 More or less what you would call a clearcut.